 Male2 I would say...
 Oh, where is it?
-Things like the techniques and practising can come off your peers, because you know you might find someone who has the exact same issue as you and they might be able to suggest something.
-Either like picture everybody naked or something but you know it's that sort of thing which links into this.
+Things like the techniques and practising can come off your peers, because you know you might find someone who has the exact same issue as you and they might be able to suggest something, I don't know, like 'picture everybody naked' or something but you know it's that sort of thing which links into this.

 Facilitator1 Okay.
-Is this the kind of thing you had in mind?
+Is this the kind of thing you had in mind with this?